-The group meets every Wednesday at the Simmons Center in Euless, Texas, to read and critique their work.
+The group meets every Wednesday at the Simmons Center in Euless, Texas (through December 13th, 2023--stay tuned for updates regarding our new location beginning December 20th), to read and critique their work.
 Over the years the group tried many read-and-critique formats but had not established any rules.
 After several reads lasted nearly all night, the group established official By-Laws and Standing Rules in 1981.
 A maximum time of twenty minutes was allocated to each reader.
 The maximum read time was fifteen minutes.
 Working within his allotted twenty minutes, a reader hoping for more than five minutes of critique could shorten his read to allow for additional discussion.
 Once listeners had finished their critiques and/or the twenty-minute limit had expired, the monitor moved to the next read.

 Even in the early years, ten o’clock was the official cut-off time, but members found being with other writers so stimulating, many adjourned to a nearby restaurant to talk and exchange ideas for a few more hours.